|[ About Us ]||[ Contact Us ]||[ News ]||[ SIB ]||[ SIB Audit ]||[ TFFR ]||[ Search ]||[ Site Map ]||

 Dear ND TFFR Member:

 Whether you are a new teacher, a mid career educator, or a seasoned veteran, TFFR is here for you.
 As you go about your career, TFFR is behind the scenes – answering your questions, safeguarding your benefits, investing your retirement funds, and administering a financially sound retirement plan – so that when it comes time for you to retire, you can enjoy your retirement years.

-Please review the 2013 edition of the TFFR Member Handbook.
+Please review the 2015 edition of the TFFR Member Handbook.
+This publication will help you become better acquainted with the features of your retirement plan.
 It summarizes the benefits available to you and your beneficiary(ies) in the form of retirement, disability, and death benefits.
 You can obtain additional information from our website, newsletters, brochures, outreach programs, and personal consultations with retirement counselors.
 We hope that you will find the information helpful in your retirement planning.

-The updated Member Handbook includes legislative changes approved by the 2011 and 2013.
-These changes were designed to address declining funding levels brought on by the 2008-09 economic down turn.
-The legislation increases the employee and employer contributions paid into the TFFR plan, and modify certain benefits for non-grandfathered employees as described in the Member Handbook.
+The 2015 Member Handbook includes legislative changes approved in recent years.
+Most of these changes were designed to address declining funding levels brought on by the 2008-09 global financial crisis.
 Recent funding improvement legislation, along with a stable, healthy economy, should strengthen the TFFR plan, and help it to remain financially stable for decades to come.

-On behalf of the TFFR Board of Trustees and RIO administrative staff, we pledge to you our continued commitment to lifetime security and service for North Dakota’s public school educators.
+On behalf of the ND TFFR Board of Trustees and RIO administrative staff, we pledge to you our continued commitment to lifetime security and service for North Dakota’s public school educators.
 We look forward to serving you throughout a long and successful career in education.

 Fay Kopp, CRC, CRA